Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach

-The solution to the relaxed problem $\mathrm{(P2)}$ is guaranteed to be rank-one if the following conditions are satisfied \cite{zhang2017conic}: \begin{enumerate} \item Observability: Voltage magnitude measurements $V_i$ are available for all nodes.
+While the SOCP relaxation is theoretically exact for radial networks \textit{under ideal noiseless conditions}, achieving an approximated rank-1 solution for general power systems in the \textit{noisy} RSE context relies on the following recommended conditions \cite{zhang2017conic}: \begin{enumerate} \item Observability condition: Voltage magnitude measurements $V_i$ are available for all nodes.
 Active power flow measurements $P_{ij}$ are available for a set of branches that forms at least one spanning tree of the power network. \item Operation condition: The phase angle difference across any line is maintained within the range of -90° to 90°. \end{enumerate}